M. Golam Shahi Alam

 M. Golam Shahi Alam (প্রফেসর ড. এম. গোলাম শাহি আলম; born: 2 February 1952) is a Bangladeshi academic, currently working as one of the members of Bangladesh Accreditation Council.
-He is the former vice-chancellor of Sylhet Agricultural University.
+He is a former vice-chancellor of Sylhet Agricultural University.
 Prior to this, Shahi Alam was a professor of Surgery and Obstetrics department under Veterinary faculty of Bangladesh Agriculture University, Mymensingh.

 Personal life

 Md.
-Golam Shahi Alam was born on 2 February 1952 at Sondah, Shailakupa Police Station from Jhenaidah District in Khulna division, Bangladesh.
+Golam Shahi Alam was born on 2 February 1952 at Sondah, Shailakupa Police Station from Jhenaidah District in Khulna Division, Bangladesh.
 His father's name is Md.
 Golam Kibria, was a Retired Deputy Superintendent of Police, and mother's name is Anowara Begum.
 His grandfather name is Md.
 Golam Rahman was the deputy director (Eastern Range) of Civil Veterinary Department, Dhaka.